TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 21/Revelation 21.4.md

 ---

-and he shall wipe away every tear from their eyes; and death shall be no more; neither shall there be mourning, nor crying, nor pain, any more: the first things are passed away.
+He will wipe away from them every tear from their eyes.
+Death will be no more; neither will there be mourning, nor crying, nor pain, any more.
+The first things have passed away."